aridjayarecipes/cutesrecipes.web.app/content/post/2613-how-to-make-favorite-raspberry-smoothie.md

 1. Get 2 tbs sugar

 Tropical raspberry smoothies will brighten any morning whether winter or summer and is a healthy option to start your day!
 This smoothie uses a nice tropical flavor base of orange pineapple juice.
-Both the raspberries and the orange juice pack plenty of vitamin C into this raspberry orange smoothie, so it&#39;s a definite winner if you&#39;re feeling under the weather or want to avoid getting that way.
+Both the raspberries and the orange juice pack plenty of vitamin C into this raspberry orange smoothie, so it's a definite winner if you're feeling under the weather or want to avoid getting that way.
 Smoothies are one of my favorite breakfasts.

 <!--inarticleads2-->